-4.30.012-P Standards Of Conduct - Student Dress 8 And Grooming O grooming shall not affect his or her participation in school classes or programs or in school-related activities.
+4.30.012-P Standards Of Conduct - Student Dress And Grooming

+The responsibility for the dress and grooming of a student rests primarily with the student and his or her parents or guardians.
+Ordinarily, a student's dress or grooming shall not affect his or her participation in school classes or programs or in school-related activities.
 If, however, the dress or grooming of a student disrupts the education climate or process or is unclean or a threat to the health or safety of the student or any other person, the school has a legitimate concern and may require the student to change his or her dress or grooming.
 Clothing or displays, which are sexually suggestive, drug related, vulgar or insulting, demeaning to a particular person or group or indicative of gang membership are prohibited.